mrandrewandrade/Remembering-Lee-Kuan-Yew-using-Twitter-Analytics/README.md

 ![alt_text](img/sentiment_diagram.png)

-Since sentiment is very difficult to extract from tweets and contriversial we decided not to include it in the final visualziation.
+Since sentiment is very difficult to extract from tweets and very contriversial we decided not to pursue the idea further or include it in the final visualziation.

 The quick protyped r script can be found [here] (sentiment_cloud.R)